What is Form 8283 and when do I need it?

 Vehicles over $500 Form 1098-C from charity

-Clothing/household Must be in good condition or better (Publication 526)
+Clothing/household Must be in good used condition or better unless the appraisal exception applies (Publication 526)

 Need more help?